Japanese–Italian War: The Italian concession of Tianjin

 The Italians, despite being outnumbered decided to once again resist.
 The reasons on why they did not immediately surrender were multiple, including: The will to safeguard the local Italian and Chinese population from the Japanese, the will to safeguard Ferruccio Stefenelli (the only remaining Italian consul and diplomat in the concession) and to protect Italy's possession.
 A battle of attrition was thus fought mostly inside the Ermanno Carlotto Barrack, the city council, the forum and in the surrounding areas for roughly a day.
-The Italians once again managed to hold off the Japanese pretty much like in Beijing, and most of the military personeel was ready to continue fighting the Japanese, having the resources to do so for at least a week; Despite this, however, Carlo dell'Acqua decided to surrender on 10 September 1943.
-This was due to the fact that Carlo believed no one would come to help their resistance and that he had heard news of incoming Japanese division which would soon be joining the one that was already assaulting the concession.
+The Italians once again managed to hold off the Japanese as in Beijing, and most of the military personnel were ready to continue fighting the Japanese, having the resources to do so for at least a week.
+Despite this, however, Carlo dell'Acqua decided to surrender on 10 September 1943.
+This decision was made due to the news of an incoming Japanese division which would bolster the current attacking force.

-On 18 September 1943, the Italians captured in Tianjin, pretty much like the ones in Beijing and in other areas, after days of being held captive, were given the choice to either swear loyalty to the newly created Italian Social Republic or side with the Kingdom of the South and face reclusion in internment camps.
-600 decided to stay loyal to the Kingdom of the South, whilst 170 of them swore loyalty to the Fascist regime.
+On 18 September 1943, the Italians captured in Tianjin, similar to the ones in Beijing and in other areas, were given the choice to either swear loyalty to the newly created Italian Social Republic or with the Kingdom of the South and face reclusion in internment camps.
+600 remained loyal to the Kingdom of the South, whilst 170 of them swore loyalty to the Fascist regime.

 Another 5 men were stationed in Tanggu before being arrested.